-This report is based on data supplied by institutions to IPEDS during the 2009-10 survey year.
+This report is based on data supplied by institutions to IPEDS during the 2012-13 data collection year.
 Response rates exceeded 99 percent for most surveys.
 Detailed response tables are included in IPEDS First Look reports, which can be found at http://nces.ed.gov/pubsearch/getpubcats.asp?sid=010.